Ghulam Osman Yaghma: East Turkistan Government in Exile

 Ghulam Osman Yaghma was re-elected as the President of the East Turkistan Government-in-Exile on 11 November 2019 at the government in exile's 8th General Assembly in Washington, DC.
 He had previously been elected president following the impeachment of the former president in a Special Parliamentary Session in Mugla, Turkey in October 2018.
 He is the third President of the government in exile since its formation in 2004.
 Starting in 2009, he had previously served as the Strategic Advisor to the East Turkistan Government-in-Exile.
 He was elected as the Deputy Prime Minister of the East Turkistan Government-in-Exile at the 7th General Assembly held in Tokyo, Japan from 12 November to 15 November.

 Literary works

 Ghulam Osman Yaghma, using the pen name "G.O.
 Zulpiqar" has authored numerous non-fiction books, novels, articles, and poems.
 "Lost Treasure", "He Is Still in Battle", "Secret Love", "Dulled Sword", "Sound", "Sigh", "The road leads to heaven", "Infatuation" and "Reflection" are among the most read fiction novels written by him.
-Some of his numerous political orientated books include "Exploring on the Path of East Turkistan Liberation" (3 volumes), "Mirror", and "Tears of East Turkistan" along with three poetic books, and hundreds of video speech and lectures..
-He plans on publishing new books: "Heroic Age" (Novel), "Mirage", "Foam", "Letters that Have Not Been Sent."